JpOnline/mediumish-theme-jekyll/_posts/2020-08-07-a-architecture.md

 author: sal
 image: assets/images/12.jpg
 description: "Details of how I'm planning Looset's architecture."
+comments: false
 featured: true
 hidden: true
 ---

-Post about architecture:
-Title: A architecture - Looset case

-I'll tell you some of my opinions about Software Architecture and what are my plans for my next Open Source project, [Looset](https://jponline.github.io/looset-landing) (might be interesting to take a look first).
+I'll tell you some of my opinions about Software Architecture and what are my plans for Looset.

-Looset is a family of tools to visualize big or complex codebases.
-It watches you source files as your editor to show in realtime a dependencies diagram and Code Block viewer independent of the filesystem.
+It'll watch you source files changes as your editor does to show in realtime a dependencies diagram and Code Block viewer independent of the filesystem.

 I haven't start to work in Looset yet, but I've thought a bit about its architecture.
 I believe that in general the "building" metaphor is bad when talking about software, I prefer the "grow" metaphor.
 When we think about your software as a living organism that needs constant care we make better decisions about it.